solitone/stravaheatmap/README.md

 tms[3,15]:https://heatmap-external-{switch:a,b,c}.strava.com/tiles-auth/run/hot/{zoom}/{x}/{y}.png
 ```
 3. Close JOSM.
-4. From the command line, run `$ python3 -m stravaheatmap.joms`.
+4. From the command line, run `$ python3 -m stravaheatmap.josm`.
 5. Provide the email/password of your Strava account.
 6. Open JOSM.
 The imagery URL now should be something like:
 ```